 I still cherish the First [Amendment]; I still think it’s the cornerstone of democracy.
 But I would love to see journalists justify their work not by wrapping themselves in the cloak of the law, but by invoking more persuasive defenses: accuracy, for instance, and fairness.

 Say it, Dan.
-Too little, not entirely too late; better than nothing, for sure.
+Too little, not entirely too late; but better than nothing.